Skip to main content

 Molecular biology underpins nearly all modern life sciences.
 It allows researchers to unravel the mechanisms of DNA, RNA, and protein function at a molecular level, enabling breakthroughs in medicine, biotechnology, environmental sustainability, and fundamental evolutionary studies.
 Its applications range from designing precision therapies to understanding complex ecosystems and driving innovation in synthetic biology.

-Improvements in Medicine
+Advances in Modern Medicine

 Biotechnology and Synthetic Biology